lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

     ::

-        FALAR DISTANCIA F
+        SPEAK DISTANCE F

     Answer: 3 Steps

-    You can previously create a variable, and after use it to store what the command DISTANCIA will return:
+    You can previously create a variable, and after use it to store what the command DISTANCE will return:

     ::

-        CRIAR d = DISTANCIA T
+        VAR d = DISTANCE T

     It stores in the variable ``d`` the back distance from the robot to the obstacle that is directly behind it.
 Assuming that the robot is in the position 0,3 facing north and there is an obstacle in 0,0.
 The stored value in ``d`` will be 3.

     ::

-        SE DISTANCIA F>3 ENTAO
+        IF DISTANCE F>3 THEN
-        PF 1
+        FW 1
-        SENAO
+        ELSE
-        FALAR “It’s impossible to move forward”
+        SPEAK “It’s impossible to move forward”
-        FIM SE
+        END IF

     In the example above, if the front distance from the robot is bigger than 3, the robot will move 1 step forward.
 If the distance is equal or smaller than 3, it will return: ``“It’s impossible to move forward”``

     ::

-        ENQUANTO DISTANCIA F>3
+        WHILE DISTANCE F>3
-        FAÇA
+        DO
-        PF 1
+        FW 1
-        FIM ENQUANTO
+        END WHILE

     In the example above, while the front distance from the robot to the object is bigger than 3, it will move 1 step forward.

 | **b)**
 Command:
     ``POS k``
+    ``POSITION k``

 Subject-matter:
     ``k`` is an axis of the Cartesian plane (X or Y) or angle (A).